Encrypt Projects to Protect Intellectual Property

 Encryption is typically used to protect the intellectual property (IP) in your AIMMS model and libraries.
-Access to your application can also be restricted in both AIMMS 3 and AIMMS 4; though the methods differ between the two AIMMS versions.
+AIMMS also allows you to restrict access to your application.

 As of AIMMS 4, all project sources are text-based.
 This allows you to use version control software.
-As a result, the model is no longer stored encrypted and explicit steps are needed to create encrypted code.
+However, explicit steps are needed to create encrypted code.

 This blog posts illustrates how you can create an encrypted project out of the source.
 The steps required to create an encrypted library will be discussed here as well.